Info and Relationships (structure pages and content)

 -

-Select the value "Unordered List (e.g. list of view elements)" in the selection field "Display records".
+Select the value "Unordered List (e.g. list of view elements)" in the "Display data sets" selection field.

 Note that the included page does not have a heading with an H1 tag, as the page containing the free-layout table would then contain two H1 tags.